rebcabin/tangledown/README.md

 The Tangledown Compiler writes the full path of the current Markdown file corresponding to the current notebook to fixed place in the home directory, and the Tangledown Kernel reads gets all the nowebs from there.

-If you are running more than one instance of the Tangledown Kernel at one time on your machine, you must ***RESTART THE TANGLEDOWN KERNEL WHEN YOU SWITCH NOTEBOOKS*** because the name of the current file is a fixed, singleton.
+> If you run more than one instance of the Tangledown Kernel at one time on your machine, you must ***RETANGLE THE FILE AND RESTART THE TANGLEDOWN KERNEL WHEN YOU SWITCH NOTEBOOKS*** because the name of the current file is a fixed singleton.
 The Tangledown Kernel has no way to dynamically know what file you're working with.
 Sorry about that!

 ## Installing the Tangledown Kernel